BaseCampCoding/fundamentals-of-programming-pt-1-unit-project-andy-and-dylan/README.md

 ```

 ### Google Trans Module
-Currently the GoogleTrans module is broken and you will recieve an error when trying to run our program
+Currently the GoogleTrans module is broken and you will recieve an error when trying to translate information.
+The unoffical fix is to `pip install googletrans==4.0.0-rc1`